Privacy Policy

 The short version

-Freed collects nothing about you.
-Your social media data lives on your device.
-We have no database of users, no analytics pipeline, no ad network, no investors to appease with engagement metrics.
-If you skip the rest of this page, that sentence is all you need.
+Freed does not collect your data or spy on you.
+Everything lives on your device.
+We have no database of users, no analytics pipeline, no ad network, and no investors to appease with engagement metrics.

-This marketing site is a static Next.js application hosted on Vercel.
+This marketing site is a simple webapp hosted on an industry-standard platform known as Vercel.
 Like any web host, Vercel's infrastructure logs standard HTTP request metadata (your IP address, browser user-agent, timestamp, and the URL requested) as part of their CDN operation.
 This data is governed by Vercel's Privacy Policy.

 We do not run any analytics software, advertising pixels, tracking scripts, or session recorders on this site.
 There is no cookie consent banner because there are no cookies to consent to.
 If you subscribe to release notifications, your email address is stored via our newsletter provider solely for that purpose and nothing else.